 - It’s actually trying to protect you from future pain because failure hurts and taking a risk always involves the potential to fail.

 - You don’t have to listen to it.

-It’s not easy, but here’s how I went from an insecure puddle of doubts to “Let’s just get sh*t done and enjoy the process.”
+It’s not easy, but here’s how I went from an insecure puddle of doubts to someone with a healthy amount of confidence as an artist.

 1. Insecurities: Don’t let them hold you back, and don’t expect others to fix them.